visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ### Data Export

+- Option 1: You can export\impor all your data (social media posts) by going to this link chrome-extension://obofmdbkmindkbmdjkfdmehmddjfnhad/index.html?path=settings/data
-- No direct API but Zapier API can be used to export and process data as you like.
+- Option 2: No direct API but Zapier API can be used to export and process data as you like systemetically.
 - Webhook support for real-time export
 - Zapier integration available
+- We do not allow to resell the data or use our tool to resell leads.
 - **Setup Video**: https://www.youtube.com/watch?v=JZm-Odn4T8k

+### Data & Account delete
+- Uninstall the Devi Browser Extension.
+It will remove all your data and social media connections for ever.
+We dont store any social media data on our server.
+- Once you cancel your subscription we will also remove your billing account and details.

 ## Troubleshooting

 ### Common Issues